-A small hose that often gets forgotten during cleaning is the lower duct hose attached to the motorized floor nozzle.
+The lower duct hose attached to the motorized floor nozzle is a small hose that often gets forgotten during cleaning.
 Detach it and check it for blockages.
 Inspect the openings for clogs as well.

 Clean it in the same way as the main hose and brush down the openings as shown above for each.

 The cleaning process is almost done.
 Reassemble all the parts, taking great care to ensure every component is completely dry.
 We can’t overemphasize this point.

 With everything intact, give the entire vacuum a good wipe down to ensure the exterior is as clean as the inside.

 8. Spread a Fresh Scent